 In Search of the Unsinkable Boat

 While traversing the oceans during two and a half circumnavigations Ive had rather too much time for pondering the consequences of being holed and sunk by a collision - ranging from unseeing ships to sleeping whales to semi-submerged containers or a jagged reef.
-My concerns were reinforced by a close brush with a group of belligerent whales in the Indian Ocean; again when I ran over an enormous floating tree in the Gulf of Panama, and finally when I T-boned at close to 5 knots a drifting unlit fishing boat near Indonesia that knocked a small hole in Atoms bow just above the waterline.
+My concerns were reinforced by a close brush with a group of belligerent whales in the Indian Ocean; again when I ran over an enormous floating tree in the Gulf of Panama, and finally when I T-boned at close to 5 knots a drifting unlit fishing boat near Indonesia that knocked a small hole in Atoms bow toe rail.
+It could easily have been much worse, but even then, it would have been contained within the watertight chain locker.
 Sailing alone increases the hazards, but even an alert crew on deck has little chance of seeing anything unlit at night.

 Instead of trying to protect myself by the usual route of buying boat insurance and a life raft that requires frequent expensive repacking inspections, I turned my attention to strengthening the hull and modifying her systems until I considered the boat itself as its own life raft.
 This was due partly to budget constraints and partly to my philosophy of maintaining self-sufficiency at sea.
 To begin with, prior to my second circumnavigation, I installed a watertight collision bulkhead in the bow section under the v-berth.
 Though not at first seeking outright positive buoyancy for my boat - or even imagining it was possible to achieve - over the years I gradually modified most of my 28-foot Pearson Triton's storage areas into watertight lockers so that if the boat was holed in any of those areas the flooding would be contained.

 List of Atom's watertight lockers forward to aft:

 Chain locker with two sealed doors and shut-off valve on bilge drain.